 Every book should have its own Press Kit, which includes a media kit, press release to announce when it will be release, reviews, sell sheets for bookstores, flyers, bookmarks, excerpt previews, a gift related to the theme of the book(optional), interviews, and more.
 This will highlight the important means of the book and get new readers and vendors excited.

-Most bookstores will ask for this information to review along with a physical copy of the book.
-This presentation lets them know how hard you’re willing to work to make sure this book sells, if they choose to stock your title.
+Most bookstores promoting your book will ask for this information to review along with a physical copy of the book.
+This presentation lets them know how hard you’re willing to work to make sure this book sell if they choose to stock your title.

 Book Promotion Strategy